ottuco/keycloak-auth-utils/README.md

 - **`KC_UTILS_KC_ADMINRABBITMQ_URL_*`:** These settings provide administrative access to manage users, roles, and permissions in the Keycloak server.

 ---

+### **Installed Apps Configurations**

+`"keycloak_utils.contrib.django"` should be added to the list of shared installed apps in order to be able to use the predefined commands directly.

 ## **Usage Examples**